major macro economic indicators

 - Large internal market supported by dynamic demographics

 - Development of economic corridors with China and Central Asia, door to the Indian Ocean

 - Mineral potential

 - Tense neighbourhood, political fragility and domestic insecurity

-- Inadequate education (40% illiterate), health, infrastructure and agriculture
+- Inadequate education (40% illiterate, three parallel systems producing three hardly connected groups), health, infrastructure and agriculture

 - Delayed development of Balochistan, favouring separatism, and rural areas, conducive to the development of radical Islamism